didimoner/riew/README.md

 ### Prerequisites

-You will need latest version of Node with npm to build and run this app.
+You will need the latest version of Node with npm to build and run this app.
 After installiation, clone this repo and modify config.json in client\src folder.

-* **adress** - ip-adress of machine that will run app;
+* **adress** - ip-adress of a machine that will run app;
 * **port** - server port;
-* **document** - name of the .pdf file that you want to broadcast.
+* **document** - name of a .pdf file that you want to broadcast.
 Place .pdf into server\shared.

 ### Installing

-Simply run these commands to install all packages and build apps:
+Simply run these commands to install all the packages and build apps:

 ```
 $ cd riew